Huỳnh Tấn Phát

 Huỳnh Tấn Phát (/vi/; 15 February 1913 – 30 September 1989) was a Vietnamese architect, politician and revolutionary.
 He was the Prime Minister and de facto leader of the Provisional Revolutionary Government of South Vietnam during the Vietnam War.
 After unification, Phát became Deputy Prime Minister (Note: officially known as Deputy Chairman of the Council of Ministers) and Minister of Construction (Note: as Head of the State Commission for Basic Construction) before serving as Vice President of Vietnam (Note: officially known as Deputy Chairman of the Council of State) until his death.
 He is the designer of the flag of the National Liberation Front of South Vietnam.

 Early life and education

+Huỳnh Tấn Phát born February 2, 1913 at Châu Hưng village, Hòa Quới canton, An Hóa district, Mỹ Tho province (later then known at Châu Hưng commune, Bình Đại district, Bến Tre province; now is Châu Hưng, Vĩnh Long province).

 He studied architecture at the University of Hanoi.
 In 1940, he became the first Vietnamese architect to open a private architectural office in Saigon.
 In 1941, he won the first prize in the design contest of the Indochina Exhibition and Convention Center organized by the Governor General of Indochina Jean Decoux.
-He is the designer of many iconic villas in District 1, Ho Chi Minh City.
+He is the designer of the Hòa Bình Theater in Hòa Hưng and many iconic villas in District 1, Ho Chi Minh City.

 Phát later became an editor of the anti-French magazine Jeunesse (Youth) and a co-founder of the Vanguard Youth movement.